-Drinking as a coping skill just doesn’t work.
-This isn’t something I learned from a textbook, it’s something I learned from experience.
+Second, don’t use wine as a coping skill and don’t encourage others to do so.
+This isn’t just something I learned from a textbook, (and yes, I am formally educated on Addiction).
+It’s also something I learned from experience.
 I tried escaping my failing marriage and kids in a bottle on several occasions.
 It started with one glass of wine or one beer.
 It ended with me completely intoxicated each time.
 The very things I was trying to escape were the trigger for my anger while I was intoxicated.
 I never really “escaped” life while drunk because it just brought the feelings I never processed back to me, 10 fold.
 Then I became the angry wife and mom.

 There’s nothing glamourous about waking up with regret.
 There’s nothing glamorous about being told about the awful things you did to your family the night before during a blackout.
 There were many occasions I could have had my kids taken away from me while I was drinking wine.
 There were instances in which my husband would be totally justified in leaving me because of my inappropriate behavior while drinking wine.